 In the past year, some arts and cultural venues have experienced destructive acts to their building.
 These community centers have often been at the flash point of civil unrest that surround them, and sometimes targeted because of what they represent.
 We all share the values of civil rights and peaceful protest.
-With these values in mind, we wanted to put forward a quick and shareable resource about preparedness for your organization as we come into November, that helps provide guidance for what people who exert control over physical space can do to contribute to creating a safe environment for all.
+With these values in mind, we wanted to put forward a quick and shareable resource about preparedness for your organization that helps provide guidance for what people who exert control over physical space can do to contribute to creating a safe environment for all.

 Our preparedness plan focuses on three main steps–assess, prepare, implement—that you and your team can take to prepare in times of civil unrest.
 We hope these steps will act as a useful guide to ensure the safety of your staff and organization.